First Bath for Puppy: A Step-by-Step Guide (Plus 6 Tips)

 Step 5: Prepare the puppy shampoo

 Mix the puppy shampoo and water in a bowl.
 Read the label carefully because some shampoos must be diluted, while medicated shampoos may need a few minutes to activate.
+Then apply a small amount of shampoo to their coat.
+Lather the entire body, avoiding the eyes and ears.

 Step 6: Massage your puppy